 The Middle School is a learning community with a specific program that caters for the academic and the personal development of students from Year 5 to Year 8.

 The Middle School carefully guides students through early adolescence and helps them develop a sense of identity.
 It provides an innovative, engaging curriculum in a supportive Christian environment.

 Experienced dedicated educators who have a deep understanding of early adolescence and pedagogy teach in the Middle School.
 They see the child as a whole person, an individual who needs adult support and guidance during one of the most important growing stages of a person’s life.
 The Middle School teachers help the individual make the transition from early to middle adolescence as smooth as possible.
 The staff work closely in partnership with students and their families to assist the development of each individual.

 In the Middle School students are supported and extended in a variety of ways.
 The Learning Development and Support teachers formally assess student progress and provide advice, guidance and instruction in relation to individual needs.
 These teachers work collaboratively with the Middle School staff and families in developing and implementing an educational program that caters for the needs of individual students.

-A Gifted Education Co-ordinator in the Middle School supports the identification and tracking of students assessed as gifted.
-The co-ordinator works in conjunction with the Middle School staff to provide a differentiated program of enrichment and extension for identified students.
+The College Head of Talent and Potential supports the identification and tracking of High Potential learners.
+The Head of Gifted Education works in conjunction with the Middle School staff to provide a differentiated program of enrichment and extension for identified students.

 Pastoral Care in the Middle School is a priority and is based on positive relationships.
 Each student belongs to a Home Group and has a Home Group Teacher with whom they spend a significant amount of contact time per week.